 3. Tanbour MoutyaTanbour Moutya is a unique musical instrument in Seychelles.
 These are drums made of wood and goat, or cow skin.
 The wooden part of the instrument is carved from a tree called 'Var' which grows on the seaside.
 The diameter of the drums is usually around 70-80cms.
-The entire device comprises of three drums were each drum makes a different sound.
+The entire device comprises three drums where each drum makes a different sound.

-4. MakalapoMakalapo is a two feet long instrument which derives its resonance from the ground or sometimes even the human body.
+4. MakalapoMakalapo is a two feet long instrument that derives its resonance from the ground or sometimes even the human body.
 The base of this instrument is like a tin can, and the upper part consists of a set of strings, like a guitar, attached to a wooden pole.
 To get the perfect echoing sound, Makalapo is usually played in the corner and is believed to have originated from the district of Zulu and the Makhuwa tribes of Africa.

 5. MouloumbaMouloumba is believed to have been invented by the slaves in Africa, decades ago.
 It is a lot like the Tanbor Moutya, that is, like a drum set.
 The only difference is that the drums are made from around 2.5 feet of Bamboo, instead of wood.